kyma-project/busola/core-ui/README.md

 ## Overview

-This project contains an application with the Core UI page for the Kyma Console.
+This project contains an application with the Core UI page for the Kyma Busola.

 The [create-react-app](https://create-react-app.dev/) project provides the structure for this application.
 Read the project's [documentation](https://create-react-app.dev/docs/available-scripts) for more information.